“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

-Samaritan’s Purse is in third position in our List of Top 15 NGO’s in USA.
+Samaritan’s Purse is in the third position in our list of top NGOs in USA.
 The story of the Good Samaritan (Luke 10:30-37) gives a clear picture of God’s desire for us to help those in desperate need wherever they find them.
 After describing how the Samaritan rescued a hurting man whom others had passed by, Jesus told His hearers, “Go and do likewise.”
 For over 40 years, Samaritan’s Purse has done their utmost to follow Christ’s command by going to the aid of the world’s poor, sick, and suffering.
 They are an effective means of reaching hurting people in countries around the world with food, medicine, and other assistance in the Name of Jesus Christ.
 This, in turn, earns us a hearing for the Gospel, the Good News of eternal life through Jesus Christ.

 As their teams work in crisis areas of the world, people often ask, “Why did you come?”
 The answer is always the same: “They have come to help you in the Name of the Lord Jesus Christ.”
 Their ministry is all about Jesus—first, last, and always.
 As the Apostle Paul said, “For they do not preach themselves, but Jesus Christ as Lord, and themselves as your servants for Jesus’ sake” (2 Corinthians 4:5, NIV).